openharmony/docs/en/application-dev/quick-start/arkts-new-binding.md

 >
 >The **!!** syntax is supported since API version 12.
 >
->State management V2 is still under development, and some features are not complete yet.
+>State management V2 is still under development, and some features may be incomplete or not always work as expected.

 ## Overview